DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 2 - Cloud Data Security.md

    * Investigation Monitoring
         * manual investigation is required
         * SIEM should provide support capabilities such as querying log files, generating reports
+        * Forensic Analysis
+            * search through logs from many systems by specific date, time, or other criteria

-Chain of Custody
+**Chain of Custody**
 * tracks the movement of evidence through its collection, safeguarding, and analysis lifecycle
 * Functions and Importance
     * provides evidence integrity through convincing proof evidence was not tampered with in a way that damages its reliability
     * Documents key elements of evidence movement and handling, including:
         * Each person who handled the evidence
-        * Data and time of movement/transfer
+        * Data and time of collection/movement/transfer
-        * Purpose evidence movement/transfer
+        * Purpose evidence collection/movement/transfer
+        * Analysis performed
     * What if evidence is left unattended or handled by unauthorized parites?
         * criminal defendants can claim the data was altered in a way that incriminates them, and thus the evidence is no longer reliable

-Non-Repudiation
+**Non-Repudiation**
 * guarantee that no one can deny a transation
 * Methods to provide non-repudiation
     * log files which inlcude unique user ID/timestamps